decentraland/documentation/content/contributor/comms/transports.md

 ## Client Requirements

-Clients may choose to implement only some of the specified adapters, according to their use-case and the servers they expect to interact with.
+Clients may choose to implement only some of the specified transports, according to their use-case and the servers they expect to interact with.

 For versatile clients, such as a World Explorer, it's recommended to implement at least the [websocket]({{< relref "transport-types/websocket" >}}) and [LiveKit]({{< relref "transport-types/livekit" >}}) transports, which are currently used by all major realms.